 It is important to note that BAFOs are not mandatory and may not be useful or appropriate for a given project.
-If BAFO is to be used, it will be specifically stated in the RFP
+If BAFO is to be used, it will be specifically stated in the RFP.

-7) Value for Money Update
+7) VfM Update

-Prior to selection, the HPTE Director and P3 Project Manager will provide an update of the initial Value for Money analysis based on the proposal ranked as the "best value proposal".
-The best value proposal will form the P3 approach values for the Value for Money model update.
-The Value for Money will also be updated for key changes in the project scope, cost estimates and related information for the Public Comparator.
-The updated Value for Money report will be included as part of the evaluation report to the HPTE Board.
-For the selection to move forward, the Value for Money analysis must support that the proposal ranked as the best value represent the overall best value for the State in comparison to the Public Comparator.
+Prior to selection, the HPTE Director and P3 Project Manager will provide an update of the initial VfM analysis based on the proposal ranked as the "best value proposal."
+The best value proposal will form the P3 approach values for the VfM model update.
+The VfM will also be updated for key changes in the project scope, cost estimates, and related information for the Public Comparator.
+The updated VfM report will be included as part of the evaluation report to the HPTE Board.
+For the selection to move forward, the VfM analysis must support that the proposal ranked as the best value represent the overall best value for the state in comparison to the Public Comparator.